IFCA-Advanced-Computing/cstate/content/issues/2025-02-13-ampliacion-de-potencia-del-cpd-datacenter-power-upgrade.md

 ---
 **\[ Update Feb 25, 05:30 p.m.]**

-After several unforeseen events in the power supply intervention, the stimated datetime for system power-on will be tomorrow afternoon.
+After several unforeseen events in the power supply intervention, the stimated datetime for system power-on will be tomorrow afternoon instead of the morning as was expected.